 I like to keep things as simple as possible in the kitchen, but always without compromising taste and nourishment.
 Ceviche was a dish I became very familiar with when travelling the coastal parts of South America many moons ago.
 I fell in love with it then and it’s become a firm favourite with my family since (this is one of a very few ways my fish fussy daughter will eat fish).

 I generally make it for special occasions, but it’s so simple, I often ask myself why I don’t make it more often.
 I think this is a fabulous seafood starter for a hot Christmas day.
 Anything that doesn’t involve having the oven on any longer than need-be right?

 Take a look at the variations below for all the details as well as suggestions to alter the recipe to suit your specific dietary requirements.

-- 700-800 g skinless super fresh fish, pin boned and cut into 1cm cubes (I like snapper or kingfish)
+- 800 g firm white fish fillets -pin boned and cut into 1cm cubes (I like snapper or kingfish)

-- 1-2 small red chilli, seeds removed and finely sliced
+- 1 small red chilli -seeds removed and finely sliced

 - Toss the fish, lime juice, coconut water, spring onions, herbs and chilli in a small bowl.

 - Cover and chill in the fridge for 4 hours (the lime juice will 'cook' the fish - you will see it go opaque).

 - Garnish with herbs or micro herbs and serve with good quality corn chips and avocado salsa.

 I'd love to hear how you like this delicious dish.
 Post a comment below.